GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 Step 5:
 - Go to the project in the GCP console.
 Go to **IAM > Service Accounts**.
-- Select the movie guru service account (movie-guru-chat-server-sa@<project id>.iam.gserviceaccount.com). * Create a new JSON key.
+- Select the movie guru service account (movie-guru-chat-server-sa@<project id>.iam.gserviceaccount.com).
+- Select **Create a new JSON key**.
 - Download the key and store it as **.key.json** in the root of this repo (make sure you use the filename exactly).

 >**NOTE**: In production it is BAD practice to store keys in file.
 Applications running in GoogleCloud use serviceaccounts attached to the platform to perform authentication.
 The setup used here is simply for convenience.

 Step 6:
 - Go to set_env_vars.sh.
 - You need to edit the first line in this file with the actual project id.

     ```sh
     export PROJECT_ID="<enter project id>"
     ```

 - Save the updated file and run the following command.

     ```sh
     source set_env_vars.sh
     ```

     >**NOTE**: You will need to re-run this each time you execute something from a new terminal instance.

 Now you are ready to start the challenges.

 ## Challenge 1: Upload the data to the vector database

+### Introduction
 This is one of the most complex challenges in Part1.
 This should take approximately **45 minutes**.

-### Introduction
 The goal of this challenge is to insert this data, along with the vector embeddings into the **movie-guru-db-instance** DB, under the table **movies**.
 This includes creating an embedding per movie, and uploading the remainder of the metadata into each row.
 You need to perform the following steps: